freerange/site/soups/weeknotes/week-411.snip.markdown

 ## Chess

-James did some more work on this on Friday although ran into problems trying to get the board wired up to a bread board.

-TODO: Expand on this.
+James spent some time working with the chess boards he'd purchased.
+It sounds as though connecting the chess board computer to a breadboard became was much harder, and frustrating, than expected!

 ## Social

 We headed to the Calthorpe Arms for our monthly drinks on Wednesday.
-I've not been there before but really liked the feel of the pub.
+It wasn't too busy but had a pretty good atmosphere, served delicious beer and the food looked pretty good too!

 Until next time.